Skip to content

 Hierarchical + MASPO 78.40 54.04 76.83 71.05

-The most significant improvement is on GPQA: MASPO outperforms SPO by 8.56 points on Sequential, indicating that joint optimization yields the greatest benefit on tasks requiring multi-agent collaborative reasoning.
+The most significant gain occurs in GPQA: MASPO outperforms SPO by 8.56 points on the Sequential architecture, indicating that joint optimization yields the highest returns on tasks requiring complex multi-agent collaborative reasoning.

 Ablation Study